datacommonsorg/data/scripts/proteinInteractionEBI/README.md

 We make each term as an enumeration node of three subtrees with root nodes as: "database citation", "interaction detection method", and "interaction type".
 There are two main concerns that we didn't import all the nodes.
 First, we focus on the ontologies in protein-protein interaction and these three categories are the most commonly used.
 Secondly, importing too many general terms may cause the confusion in our dataCommons knowledge graph.

 We also left out the properties named "synonym", "subset", "created_by" and "creation_date" which contain the data that don't play important roles in our nodes of protein-protein interaction currently.
 If needed we will import these properties in the future.
+Property "identifier" of each enumeration instance contains a PSI-MI identifier.

 ## Algorithm for parsing data file: mi.owl